 By Green Thumb

-This project is meant to explore the possibilities of indoor gardening by implementing various technologies
+This project is meant to explore the possibilities of indoor gardening by implementing various technologies such as 3D printing, hardware design and lastly DIY

-such as 3D printing, hardware design and lastly do it yourself hydroponics by way of IKEA hacking.
+hydroponics by way of IKEA hacking.

-I tested out a variety of products to get feedback and allowed for all the products to be
+I tested out a variety of products to get feedback and allowed for all the products to be open source, which allows the possibility of modifying or tweaking the initial

-initial designs to your needs.
+designs to your needs.

 Quantitative Analysis